 Ex-Im Bank: Helping U.S. Exporters Succeed

 The Export-Import Bank of the United States helps U.S. companies compete in foreign markets on a level playing field by offering export credit services, working capital loan guarantees, alongside many other export protections.

-Ex-Im Bank helps U.S companies maximize their export opportunites by taking on the credit and country risks that the private sector cannot.
-By working to match the financing that other goverments provide to their exporters, the Ex-Im Bank helps level the playing field for exporters of U.S. goods.
+U.S based companies can maximize their export opportunities through EXIM taking on the credit and country risks that the private sector cannot.
+By working to match the financing that other governments provide to their exporters, the EXIM Bank helps level the playing field for exporters of U.S. goods.

 How Ex-Im Bank Supports U.S. Exporters

-The U.S. Export-Import Bank provides a number of products that assist exporters.
+The U.S. Export-Import Bank provides a number of services that assist exporters.
 Below are the most utilized services:

-- Export Credit Insurance provides payment coverage for both commercial and political risk (i.e. war or the inconvertibility of currencies).
+Export Credit Insurance: Provides payment coverage for both commercial (i.e. bankruptcy) and political risk (i.e. war or the inconvertibility of currencies).
 This enables the exporter to sell on “open account” terms to international buyers, rather than requiring cash in advance or expensive, complicated letters of credit.
 The insured foreign receivables can be used to increase the exporter’s credit lines, thereby accelerating their cash flow.

-- Working Capital Guarantees allow exporters to obtain working capital loans of which Ex-Im Bank guarantees 90%.
-Ex-Im Bank’s Delegated Authority Lenders evaluate eligibility against Ex-Im Bank’s requirements and expedite the loan process.
+Working Capital Guarantees: Allow exporters to obtain working capital loans of which EXIM Bank guarantees 90%.
+EXIM Bank’s Delegated Authority Lenders evaluate eligibility against EXIM Bank’s requirements and expedite the loan process.
 There is a lower collateral requirement for bid bonds, performance bonds, or advance payment guarantee through EXIM’s working capital guarantees.
 Foreign companies producing goods or services that are ultimately exported by U.S. companies can also obtain working capital loans guaranteed by the Export-Import Bank, with no minimum or maximum transaction amount.

-- Supply Chain Finance Guarantees, offered to lenders (banks, finance companies, etc.), support U.S. exporters and their suppliers utilizing accounts receivable financing.
+Supply Chain Finance Guarantees: Offered to lenders (banks, finance companies, etc.), support U.S. exporters and their suppliers utilizing accounts receivable financing.
 These guarantees are designed to inject liquidity and provide suppliers, particularly small businesses, quicker access to capital at a lower cost.
 The program works through U.S. suppliers selling their accounts receivable to private sector lenders at a discounted rate, easily converting accounts receivable into cash in order to obtain early payment of their invoices.

 Ex-Im Bank’s Support for Small Business

-Ex-Im Bank’s Global Access for Small Business program is dedicated to creating and maintaining U.S. jobs by dramatically increasing the number of small businesses that are exporting goods or services.
-It is aligned with President Obama’s 2010 National Export Initiative goal of doubling U.S. exports over the next 5 years.
+EXIM Bank’s Global Access for Small Business program is dedicated to creating and maintaining U.S. jobs by dramatically increasing the number of small businesses that are exporting goods or services.
+It is aligned with former President Barak Obama’s 2010 National Export Initiative goal of doubling U.S. exports over 5 years.